chaoss/grimoirelab-sirmordred/README.md

 --panels: activate panels task

 --cfg: path of the onfiguration file

 --backends: list of cfg sections where the active tasks will be executed

+--logs-dir: single parameter denoting the path of folder in which logs are to be stored
 ```

 Examples of possible executions are shown below:
 ```
 cd .../grimoirelab-sirmordred/utils/
-micro.py --raw --enrich --cfg ./setup.cfg --backends git #  execute the Raw and Enrich tasks for the Git cfg section micro.py --panels # execute the Panels task to load the Sigils panels to Kibiter
+micro.py --raw --enrich --cfg ./setup.cfg --backends git # execute the Raw and Enrich tasks for the Git cfg section micro.py --panels # execute the Panels task to load the Sigils panels to Kibiter micro.py --raw --enrich --debug --cfg ./setup.cfg --backends groupsio --logs-dir logs # execute the raw and enriched tasks for the groupsio cfg section with debug mode on and logs being saved in the folder logs in the same directory as micro.py
 ```